 Ways to Help Someone with Cancer

-.As we learned when my husband was diagnosed with brain cancer in July 2012, friends and family members truly do want to help but sometimes don’t know where to start.
+.As we learned following my husband’s brain cancer diagnosis in July 2012, friends and family members genuinely do want to help but sometimes don’t know where to start.

 In the two years since we began our cancer journey, we’ve met many families traveling this same terrifying path.
 We’ve prayed with them, anxiously waited through long surgeries with them, and exchanged stories about our daily lives and what’s become the “new normal” for us all.

 Almost without exception, the people I’ve spoken have said they wish they had more meaningful help from others, not just vague offers or invitations to “let me know if there’s anything I can do.”

-So not long ago, I told some of the people in my online caregiver’s support group that I was putting together a blog entry about How to Help Someone with Cancer and I asked for their suggestions.
-I mentioned this to Facebook friends who have had or are dealing with cancer or caregiving, too.
+So not long ago, I told some of the people in my caregiver’s support group that I was putting together a blog entry about How to Help Someone with Cancer, and I asked for their suggestions.
+I also surveyed Facebook friends who have had or are dealing with cancer or caregiving, too.

 Things to Say to Someone with Cancer

 I’m here for you if you need to talk.
-Many times, the person with cancer has things they’re not ready to share with their spouse or kids.
+Many times, the person with cancer has stuff they’re not ready to share with their spouse or kids.
 Talking with non-family members can help them work through their feelings and prepare for frightening, but vital, conversations they’ll need to have.